 Let’s take, for example.
 You are feeling envious.
 Then you regulate this emotion as follows:

 My name is Envy

 I am here because I saw on Facebook that my friend is in a relationship with a beautiful girl, and I can’t keep a girl.
 I got so envious about that – that is where I came from.

 3) Why are you here?

 I am here because I am not coping well.
 I am jealous, and I can’t stand that he always gets a girl and not me.
 And I need to do something about it.
 That is the reason why I am acting out.

 Now you can decide whether you want to give this guest/emotion a room / allow the emotion to become part of who you are, or whether you are going to show him the way.
 Is this a pleasant emotion I want to live with, or will this emotion keep me back?

-In the case of the last example, I decide not to give Envy a room, as it can be very destructive in my inner being and others.
+In the case of the last example, I decide not to give Envy room, as it can be very destructive to my inner being and others.
 I have to tell this guest why I am not giving him a room to show it the way.
 “Envy, I can’t give you a room as you are too destructive.
 I now know why you are here and know what to do with the reason for your coming.”

 2. Talk about your feelings.

 Lifehack explains the question victims most often ask themselves is “Why?”
 “Why is this happening to me?”
 Decide to banish the word “Why” from your vocabulary and replace it with words like “What”, “How” and “When”.
 As you change the quality of your questions, you will notice how much more empowered you to feel regardless of others’ actions.